RobertAndion/Discord_Music_Bot/README.md

 'client.load_extension('welcome')' This is the command that loads in the Cog.
 You must also delete line 8 and 9 from bot.py to remove discord intents if you do not want to use welcome functions.

+### All the functions in fileRead are used by commands and require no command to use.

 Robert A -USF Computer Science

 Todo/Possible adds in the future:
 Add a timer to the pause command.
 Done.
 Add the option to customize the message and role given through discord commands.
 Future update coming.
 Add the option to restart the bot and lavalink from commands through discord.
-(Many issues solved by a reboot), it would be easier to be able to restart from discord.
-(Possible future addition.)
+Done.